 Agile Scrum methodology may be very beneficial in a broad range of situations, but complications can occur if it is not correctly understood.
 It has its own set of terminology and working methods that may be confusing to people unfamiliar with the approach.
 In this post we will discuss part of the Agile jargon; Scrum Backlog.

 However, if the whole team is unfamiliar with the agile methodology and its terms, things may easily fall into inefficiency.
 Two such potentially confusing scrum phrases are product backlog and sprint backlog, which are critical for planning and prioritization.
+Here is also a simple real use of scrum.

 Before we go into the scrum backlogs, it’s important to keep in mind that Scrum is an agile methodology that emphasizes flexible, concurrent workflows.
 Scrum methodologies divide projects into sprints However Waterfall is most effective for projects that we want to finish in a linear manner and do not permit reverting to a previous phase.
 For more information, you can check our article on the agile vs waterfall technique.